yakazimir/Code-Datasets/README.md

 generation using these resources, more information can be found here:
 [generation paper](https://arxiv.org/abs/1708.00098)

-More information about our ``Function Assistant`` tool can be found
+More information about our ``Function Assistant`` tool  for building API datasets and query servers can be found
 here: https://github.com/yakazimir/zubr_public